CarlSargunar/Umbraco-Docker/Instructions_1_Linux_Mac.md

 ## 1 - Setup the Database Container

 Follow these instructions to setup the database container.

-- Copy the entire UmbData folder from Files/UmbData into the Root.
+Start with coping the entire UmbData folder from Files/UmbData into the Root.
-- Delete the following files
-    - setup.sql
-    - startup.sh

-### Amend the Development Connectionstring
+### Amend the Dockerfile

-Update the developement string to use the new Database Container.
-Replace the relevant line in the file with the following.
-Note : The port is using 1400 as a non-standard port in case there is already SQL Server running on the local machine.

-    "umbracoDbDSN": "Server=localhost,1400;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"
+Replace the existing Dockerfile with the following

+    FROM mcr.microsoft.com/mssql/server:2019-GDR1-ubuntu-16.04

+    ENV ACCEPT_EULA=Y
+    ENV SA_PASSWORD=SQL_password123
+    ENV MSSQL_PID=Express

+    USER root

+    RUN mkdir /var/opt/sqlserver

+    RUN chown mssql /var/opt/sqlserver

+    ENV MSSQL_BACKUP_DIR="/var/opt/sqlserver"
+    ENV MSSQL_DATA_DIR="/var/opt/sqlserver"
+    ENV MSSQL_LOG_DIR="/var/opt/sqlserver"

+    ENTRYPOINT [ "/bin/bash", "startup.sh" ]
+    CMD [ "/opt/mssql/bin/sqlservr" ]

+Also amend the setup.sql file with the following.
+This change will create an empty database instead of restoring one.

+    USE [master]
+    GO

+    IF NOT EXISTS (SELECT * FROM sys.databases WHERE name = 'UmbracoDb') BEGIN

+        CREATE DATABASE [UmbracoDb];

+    END;
+    GO

+    USE UmbracoDb;

 ### Build the database image.